 It is well known that grass seed comes with tons of different options to choose from, but if you are choosing sod, you may be asking yourself if there are different sod options.
 Luckily, there are different types of sod based on the type of climate you live in.

-Sod options for the warmer season can withstand extreme heat, including temperatures upwards of 100 degrees Fahrenheit.
+Sod options for warm-season grasses can withstand extreme heat, including temperatures upwards of 100 degrees Fahrenheit.
 It is essential to choose your sod based on the year-round temperature where you live.
-The options above are better for southern gardens.
+The options above are better for southern lawns.

-Sod options for the colder season can withstand extreme cold, including temperatures below forty degrees Fahrenheit!
+Sod options for cool-season grasses can withstand extreme cold, including temperatures below 32 degrees Fahrenheit!
 It is essential to choose your sod based on the year-round temperature where you live.
-These options above are better for northern gardens.
+These options above are better for northern lawns.

-The transition season is for those that have hot summers and cold winters.
+The transition zone region is where cool-season and warm-season grasses grow equally poorly.
+Hot, humid summers and relatively cold winters are characteristic of this region.
 You don’t want all your hard work lost to the constantly changing weather where you live.
-Tall Fescue is the most tolerant of both hot and cold climates and is ultimately the best choice.
-However, Kentucky Bluegrass and Zoysia are great options as well.
+Tall fescue is the most tolerant of both hot and cold climates and is ultimately the best choice in northern regions of the transition-zone.
+However, bermudagrass and zoysiagrass are great options in the southern portion of the transition-zone.

 Choosing the correct type of sod based on the climate you live in is imperative to your yard's success.
 Knowing which type of sod is going to grow better during each season will allow you to make the right purchase and allow for optimal, visible results when installing your new sod.
 Knowing that you will have a great-looking yard year-round isn’t the norm when using grass seed.